-When you are thinking about risk, it’s important to be clear about the basis for the risk you are considering. make sure that you are using valid, verifiable data, especially if you are calculating a numeric value to represent the probability of risk.
+When you are thinking about risk, it’s essential to be clear about the basis for the risk you are considering.
+Make sure you use valid, verifiable data, especially if calculating a numeric value to represent the probability.
 Where numeric data isn’t available, use the semi-quantitative and qualitative scoring tools that are available to simplify the process and enable you to develop sound evaluations of the risk involved.

 Need more help?
 Contact me!
 Doug Nix